Richard Raymond (publisher): POINT Foundation

-With the first large (448-page) edition of the Whole Earth Catalog being published and widely circulated in 1971, the WEC's financial success enabled Raymond and Stewart Brand to found the POINT Foundation. purposed with providing grants for promising ventures.
-Raymond expressed a personal "premise" that "It's more rewarding to ask good questions than to acquire a collection of everybody's answers" — one of his a guiding principles.
-He and Brand invited a group of board members with varied viewpoints but united by concern for the natural environment.
-Michael Phillips served as the first president, and early board members included Bill English and Huey Johnson.
+The first large (448-page) edition of the Whole Earth Catalog was published in late 1971 with an arrangement between Portola and Random House, enabling an extremely wide circulation.
+This edition won acclaim the following year, when it received the 1972 National Book Award for Contemporary Affairs.
+The WEC's remarkable financial success ensuing from this point enabled Raymond and Stewart Brand to found the POINT Foundation. purposed with providing grants for promising ventures.
+One among the very many academic papers exploring the emergence of environmentalism mentions this: "Public concern over toxic contamination of our air, water, land and food and the startling loss of natural beauty and resources to development rose sharply in the 1960s and 1970s."
+Raymond and Brand were among those whose concerns aligned with this values-based public concern, rooted substantially in ecological science, and, in certain ways, they pioneered aspects of endeavors based on it.
+Raymond expressed a personal "premise" that "It's more rewarding to ask good questions than to acquire a collection of everybody's answers" — one of his guiding principles.

+Raymond and Brand invited a group of board members with varied viewpoints but united by concern for the natural environment.
+Michael Phillips served as POINT's first president, and early board members included Bill English and Huey Johnson.
+Paul Hawken, who became successful as a futurist and one of the best known American writers on the subject of environment and business, spent two decades as an advisor or a member of the board.